Null hypersurfaces as wave fronts in Lorentz-Minkowski space: Classification of complete null wave fronts

 where $ \gamma_t(s):=\gamma(s)+t \nu(s) $ is a parallel curve of $\gamma$, and the singular set of $F$ is

 and

 just parametrizes the singular set image of $F$.
 We can prove the following:

-\begin{proposition} Let $F$ be a complete null wave front in $\R^3_1$ which is generated by a locally convex closed curve $\gamma$.
+\begin{proposition} Let $F$ be a complete null wave front in $\R^3_1$ which is generated by a closed locally convex regular curve $\gamma$ in $\R^2_0$.
 Then non-cuspidal edge points of $F$ correspond to vertices on $\gamma$, where a {\em vertex} is a critical point of the curvature function of $\gamma$. \end{proposition}

 \begin{proof} In the setting of \eqref{eq:Cs}, $C'_\gamma(s)\ne \mb 0$ if and only if $\kappa'(s_0)\ne 0$, and so $F$ has a cuspidal edge singular point at $(1/\kappa(s_0),s_0)$ only when $\kappa'(s_0)\ne 0$ (see the criterion in \cite{KRSUY} for cuspidal edge). \end{proof}